Santos, São Paulo: Climate

-Despite the fact that it is located just outside the tropics, Santos has a tropical rainforest climate (Köppen: Af) with no real dry season.
+Despite the fact that it is located just beyond the tropics, Santos has a tropical rainforest climate (Köppen: Af) with no real dry season.
 Tropical rainforest climates are typically found near the equator, so Santos featuring this type of climate is an exceptional situation.
 All months of the year average more than 60 mm of rainfall during the course of the year.
 Santos features warm weather throughout the year, though June in Santos is somewhat cooler (and drier) than January.
 Mean temperatures in the city are around 19 °C during wintertime and around 25 °C in the summer months.
 Precipitation in Santos is very high, amounting to around 2000 mm annually.
 Santos lies in one of the few isolated regions of Brazil outside of the tropical Amazon Basin that receive more than 2000 mm of total average precipitation annually, although nearby Ubatuba, approximately 140 km to the east-northeast, is considerably wetter than Santos, receiving an average of 2645 mm of precipitation annually.